Welcome to Sunday Scribbles!

 Maria paused on top of the fence and frowned as she offered a hand to her sister.
 ‘What makes you say that?’

-Karina counted off the reasons on her fingers.
+Karina wrinkled her nose in distaste and counted off the reasons on her fingers.
 ‘Our brothers had to leave, and you enjoy doing their jobs, father can’t tell you want to do, because he never leaves his room, and you get to act like a boy.’
-Karina wrinkled her nose in distaste.

 After a brief scuffle, where Karina nearly lost her footing, they were on the other side of the fence.
 Karina brushed herself down.

 ‘You should act proper!’
-Karina insisted.
+Karina said.
 When she rounded on her sister, her eyes were fiery.
 ‘You give the rest of us a bad name!’

 Karina flung her hand out.
-Maria opened her mouth to retort, but closed it when a large fireball flew from her sisters hand.
+Maria opened her mouth to retort, but closed it when a large fireball flew from Karina’s hand.
 ‘Kar…’

 ‘What!
 What is it now!’
 Karina yelled.